intesys/openapi-server/readme.md

   - looks for a mock (replies with mock if found)
   - proxies the request to the backend server
   - (optional) validates the response

-## TO DO

-- DONE: forward http headers to proxy
-- handle static resources: serve from local directory or proxy
-- validate the request
-- generate mocks from yml examples
-- more tests

-### Nice to have

-- DONE: live reload when api file changes
-- save snapshots of proxy responses in a mock-like fashion (to help mock creation/comparison)
-- allow validator to be less restrictive